erichuang1/ds-java/README.md

 The workspace contains two folders by default, where:

-- `bin`: the folder consisting the project binaries, ds-server and its components
+- `ds-server`: the folder containing ds-server and its components
 - `src`: the folder to maintain sources

 The compiled output files will be generated in the `bin` folder by default.